Part of the Advance America chain · locations

 • Consumers facing a genuine short-term cash emergency ($100–$2,000) who need funding within 24 hours

-• Individuals with poor or thin credit who cannot qualify for traditional bank loans or credit union alternatives
+• Individuals with poor or thin credit who may not meet traditional bank-loan criteria or credit union alternatives

 • Borrowers in a covered state who know their exact repayment date and can repay in full on their next payday